Come hangout! We’ll email you once in awhile with food updates.

 Today, there are nearly 2,000 different types of wine produced all across the world.
-With thousands of years of history and such a wide range of wines in production, learning more about can feel intimidating.
+With thousands of years of history and such a wide range of wines in production, learning more about it can feel intimidating.

 We’re here to help you gain a better understanding of wine.
 This guide focuses on the basics of white wines, how they’re made, and ways to get even more enjoyment from them.
-You’re likely already familiar with Chardonnay and Sauvignon Blanc, but what about Gewürtzaminer and Viogner?
+You’re likely already familiar with Chardonnay and Sauvignon Blanc, but what about Gewürtzaminer and Viognier?
 Grab a glass of something (Chenin Blanc, perhaps?) and get ready to learn a bit.

-Most White Wines are made using the same basic process, although there are many variations a winemaker may use to help produce a quality end result.
+Most White Wines are made using the same basic process, although there are many variations a winemaker may use to help produce a quality result.